 Compressed gases are released in a so-called "blowdown" process, as illustrated in Figure 3.7b.
 The blowdown process usually empties the container rapidly and, in the case of severe accidents, may result in a nearly instantaneous release.
 All else being equal, release rates for compressed gases are many times higher than those for ordinary liquids.
 Exceptions to this rule include valve leaks and minor cracks, for which release rates may be very small.
 Valve leaks are the most common release mechanism for en route/nonaccident releases.
-With the exception of hydrogen, compressed gases are usually shipped in cylinders smaller than 100 gal.
+With the exception of hydrogen, compressed gases are usually shipped in cylinders holding less than 100 gal.

 The most catastrophic releases involve liquefied gases, as illustrated in Figure 3.7c.
 These materials are gases at atmospheric pressure but are liquefied through pressurization and, in some cases, refrigeration.
 For these materials, the release is broken into two phases.
-In the initial phase, denoted as the flashing and entrainment phase, a fraction of the material (usually 0-30% of the total) is instantaneously vaporized upon exiting the vessel as a result of the sudden reduction of pressure.
+In the initial phase, the flashing and entrainment phase, a fraction of the material (usually 0%-30% of the total) is instantaneously vaporized upon exiting the vessel as a result of the sudden reduction of pressure.
 Because of the rapid expansion of the material, much of the remaining liquid exiting the vessel is broken into tiny drops, forming an aerosol.
 The flashed vapor typically entrains substantial quantities of this aerosol, with the larger droplets quickly settling to the ground or "raining out."
 This aerosol usually evaporates quickly when exposed to air, cooling the vapor/air mixture to the point where the density of the mixture can become considerably heavier than air.
 The second phase involves evaporation of the liquid that falls to the ground.
 Since the vapor pressures for such materials are usually well above atmospheric pressure, the evaporation phase is usually short in comparison to that for materials that are liquids at atmospheric pressure.
 Liquefied gas releases yield the largest overall emission rates in comparison to liquid and compressed-gas releases and generally represent the greatest danger to the public.

 An additional class of materials discussed throughout this report and treated in the ERG analysis is water-reactive materials.
 These materials release toxic gases to the atmosphere through the reaction of a parent chemical with water.
-Therefore, a waterway entry or an additional water exposure mechanism is required for them to become an inhalation hazard.
+Therefore, a waterway entry or an alternate water exposure mechanism is required for these materials to become an inhalation hazard.
 The release rate of the toxic byproduct to the atmosphere depends primarily on chemical reactivity, although many other factors can also influence the reaction rate.
 Key among these is water temperature, since higher water temperatures can greatly accelerate the reaction rate.
-Evidence also suggests water acidity may be important.
-Mixing effects are also clear, since greater mixing will generally accelerate the reaction rate.
-Rivers are generally more turbulent than some other bodies of water and will enhance mixing, and thus the TIH gas evolution rate.
+Evidence also suggests that water acidity may be important.
+Mixing effects are also important, since greater mixing will generally accelerate the reaction rate.
+Rivers are generally more turbulent than some other bodies of water and will enhance mixing and thus the TIH gas evolution rate.
 Also, whether the parent chemical is heavier or lighter than water (solids and some liquids) can affect the mixing rate.
-Also, highly exothermic water reactions will result in faster reactions through heating and mixing and also release (typically acid) mists, which can be very corrosive and toxic. hLastly, in addition to the reaction rate and production amount, whether the evolved TIH gas is easily dissolved in water make a substantial difference in the net amount evolved.
-This is especially important for the large class of HCl emitters.
+Finally, highly exothermic water reactions will result in faster reactions through heating and mixing and also release (typically acid) mists, which can be very corrosive and toxic.

-3.3.2 CASRAM Emission Model and Its Application to the ERG2016 Analysis
+3.3.2 CASRAM Emission Model and Its Application to the ERG2020 Analysis